 - Latest ecommerce news from or about Sweden

-Ecommerce events in France
+Ecommerce events in Sweden

 Every year there are several ecommerce events being organized in Sweden.
 We have a handy ecommerce events calendar, where you can find all the major online retail events in Europe.
-But you can also check out only the ecommerce events in Sweden.

 Ecommerce customers in Sweden

 In Sweden, about 8 million people shop online.
 That’s a significant number when you consider that the country has less then 11 million inhabitants.
 Swedish consumers like online shopping because it is available 24/7, it can offer cheaper prices and often it is more convenient than in-person shopping.
 Like in many other countries, younger generations are purchasing more online than older ones.